 Geospatial certification ensures that Army systems are compatible with Standard Sharable Geospatial Foundation (SSGF) standards and are geospatially interoperable.

-Army Geospatial Enterprise (AGE) Certification is required for the Army's geospatially-aware Army Programs of Record (PORs) and non-PORs, which are any systems capable of acquiring, collecting, managing, storing, producing, exploiting, visualizing, or disseminating geospatial information.
-AGE Certification increases Army Geospatial Enterprise efficiency, effectiveness and interoperability.
+Army Geospatial Enterprise (AGE) Certification is required for the Army's geospatially-enabled Army Programs of Record (PORs) and non-PORs, which are any systems capable of acquiring, collecting, managing, storing, producing, exploiting, visualizing, or disseminating geospatial information.
+AGE Certification increases Army Geospatial Enterprise efficiency, effectiveness, and interoperability.